ahyar4y/commuter-schedule/README.md

 Only provides 3 stations (Cikarang, Bekasi, and Jakarta Kota).

-*This is an utter trash because I hardcode everything lmao
+*This is an utter trash because I hardcode everything lmao.
+Maybe some time in the future I can rewrite this